Experience Samurai Culture in Ibaraki! 7 Historic Landmarks

 Visitors can experience martial arts at Tobukan.
 Those who are interested in the arts mentioned above should inquire at the Mito Tourism and Convention Association regarding workshops and experiences.

-6. Ibaraki Prefectural History Museum – Former Mitsukaido Elementary School Main Building
+6. Ibaraki Prefectural Archives and Museum - Former Mitsukaido Elementary School Main Building

 With the Meiji Restoration of the latter half of the 19th century, the Edo Period came to an end, and Japan embarked on modernization by opening its gates.
 As the new era demanded new educational institutions, many wooden, two-storied schools were built all over Japan.